At the Mill: Milling Process

 First Stage: Break Roll

 At this stage, the cleaned wheat is passed through the first set of rolls, the break roll.
-These rolls are usually fluted and it is ‘their purpose is to open up the wheat grains as gently as possible’ (Harris, p.52).
-This was to ‘shear open the wheat grain and scrape the endosperm from the bran’, so starting the separation process (Harris, p.41).
+These rolls are usually fluted and ‘their purpose is to open up the wheat grains as gently as possible’ (Harris, p.52).
+This is to ‘shear open the wheat grain and scrape the endosperm from the bran’, so starting the separation process (Harris, p.41).

 Rollers work as the wheat passes through them.
-The two different rolls turn in an opposite direction and operate at different speeds, one slow, one fast.
-The slower roll would hold the grain whilst the faster one would strike at the grain as it passed through.
-The severity of the strike could be controlled by the space between the two rolls which could be adjusted by the miller.
+The two different rolls turn in opposite directions and operate at different speeds, one slow, one fast.
+The slower roll holds the grain whilst the faster one strikes at the grain as it passes through.
+The severity of the strike can be controlled by the space between the two rolls which can be adjusted by the miller.

 Second Stage: Plansifter

 Once the grain has passed through the break roll, the large pieces of endosperm and bran go through the first round of sieving in the plansifter.
-This process was described by Graeme Walker when writing an inventory of machinery at Caudwell’s Mill‘From here it falls into a hopper beneath the rolls and then into the elevator boot which takes it up three floors, to the plansifters’ (Walker, p.1).
-It was here that the separation of the bran and endosperm took place.
+This process was described by Graeme Walker when writing an inventory of machinery at Caudwell’s Mill: ‘From here it falls into a hopper beneath the rolls and then into the elevator boot which takes it up three floors, to the plansifters’ (Walker, p.1).
+It is here that the separation of the bran and endosperm takes place.

 Once again, there is a good description of this process from Caudwell’s Mill:

-And so the product that overtails was now ready to go through another set of rolls, the reduction roll.
+And so the product that overtails is now ready to go through another set of rolls, the reduction roll.

 Third Stage: Reduction Rolls and Purifier

-The reduction rolls is where the overtail goes post sieving.
-Unlike the break roll, these were not fluted.
+The reduction rolls are where the overtail goes post sieving.
+Unlike the break roll, these are not fluted.
 Instead, ‘the surface of the rolls is slightly rough allowing them to gently scrape the endosperm off the bran’ (Harris, p.53).
 This further separates the two and endosperm is ground even finer.

 After passing through these rolls, it then goes through another sieving process to remove the bran.
 This could mean a return to the plansifter or the use of a purifier: